-The grand jury audio is being released as part of the case against former Det.
-Brett Hankison, who was charged with wanton endangerment in the first degree for allegedly firing blindly into Taylor’s apartment.
+The grand jury audio was released as part of the case against former Detective Brett Hankison, who was charged with three counts of wanton endangerment in the first degree for allegedly firing blindly into Taylor’s apartment.
 He has pleaded not guilty.

-Two other officers – Det.
-Myles Cosgrove and Sgt.
-Jonathan Mattingly – were not charged in connection with the March 13 shooting death.
+Two other officers – Cosgrove and Mattingly – were not charged in connection with the March 13 shooting death.

-Cameron said Cosgrove fired the fatal shot – which he said was justified because Taylor’s boyfriend fired at officers first, wounding Mattingly.
+Cameron said Cosgrove fired the fatal shot – which he said was justified because Taylor’s boyfriend fired at officers first.

 “The grand jury’s decision to not indict Sgt.
 Mattingly or Det.
 Cosgrove shows that the system worked and that grand jurors recognized and respected the facts of the case,” Mattingly’s attorney Kent J. Wicker said in a statement last week.
 “The death of Breonna Taylor is a tragedy.
 But these officers did not act in a reckless or unprofessional manner.
 They did their duty, performed their roles as law enforcement officers and, above all, did not break the law.”